FinnAngelo/MyZx-Template/README.md

 - Easy to win

-## Open the Dev Environment in GitHub Workspace - right now
+## Open the Dev Environment in GitHub Codespaces - right now

 TODO:

-1. Document the 'open this in GitHub Workspaces' better - inc screenshots
+1. Document the 'open this in GitHub Codespaces' better - inc screenshots
 2. Make a 'SjASMPlus Setup' task
 3. Find out why 'Run unit tests' doesnt automatically build

 ### Setup SjASMPlus to run in the workspace

-Currently the workspace (i.e. linux docker) setup of the SjASMPlus compiler is a manual task.
+Currently the codespace (i.e. linux docker) setup of the SjASMPlus compiler is a manual task.
 If you pull this repo to a Windows desktop, it should just run because the Windows exe is already in the tools folder.

 1. Open the bash terminal and run these step by step: